Face Similarity Meter

 How does the AI compare two faces?

-It detects one face per image, aligns each face using 68 facial landmarks, encodes each aligned face as a 128-dimensional vector with a FaceNet-style ResNet, and computes cosine distance between the two vectors.
-Cosine distance is mapped to a friendly 0–100% similarity score.
+It detects one face per image, aligns each face using 68 facial landmarks, encodes each aligned face as a 128-dimensional vector with a FaceNet-style ResNet, and computes the Euclidean (L2) distance between the two vectors.
+That distance is mapped to a friendly 0–100% similarity score, and the raw L2 distance (plus cosine distance) is shown in the Technical-details panel.
 All inference is JavaScript in your browser via @vladmandic/face-api on TensorFlow.js.

 What does the percentage actually mean?